 The customer experience at different stages of the customer journey

 Manually gathering data from social media can prove to be a challenge for marketers.
-But advanced AI systems like Sprinklr Modern Research measure brand equity and do all the heavy lifting for you – they collect data from millions of data points, analyze, and organize them into insightful reports for immediate action.
+But advanced AI systems like Sprinklr Insights measure brand equity and do all the heavy lifting for you – they collect data from millions of data points, analyze, and organize them into insightful reports for immediate action.

 Every brand is different, and so are its brand equity metrics.
 A solid brand equity measurement system will provide you with the flexibility to customize reports based on metrics that matter for your brand.